 Almost every pet owner has times when it’s difficult to care for their dog or cat — they go on vacation, there’s a serious illness in the family, or business calls them away unexpectedly.
-Some people try to rely on well-meaning friends or family members, but if they’re unfamiliar with the pet, the quality of care can be lacking.
-Very few hotels are pet-friendly and it can be dangerous to your pet to travel long distances.
-The safest and best practice when you go away for an extended time is to board your pet at a trusted boarding facility, such as in our animal hospital in Overland Park.
+The safest and best practice when you go away for an extended time is to board your pet at a trusted boarding facility, such as Nall Hills Animal Hospital in Overland Park.

 Things to Know Before Pet Boarding

 - We don’t stock multiple brands of pet food.
-If your dog or cat is used to one particular brand, it’s a good idea to bring a supply when you drop your pet off
+If your dog or cat is used to one particular brand or on a prescription diet, it’s a good idea to bring a supply when you drop your pet off

 - Put your pet into the right frame of mind by making the day you drop it off an enjoyable one.
 Spend some extra time petting or playing with your pet.
 Take the time out of your busy packing and preparations to help your pet to be calm on the way to our boarding facility

 - We do provide towels, blankets and bowls

 Why Should I Consider Dog Boarding at Your Veterinarian Hospital in Overland Park?

 There are many reasons why our pet owners choose to board their dogs at our clinic.
 The most common reason why dog boarding is desired relates to travel.
 If you are going on an extended vacation, traveling to another country, or flying to your destination, you are most likely not going to take your dog with you.
 If this is the case then dog boarding at our veterinarian hospital in Overland Park is a top priority on your to-do list.
 Other reasons why you may want to board your dog include instances when you are sick or injured, in a hospital for surgery, dealing with a family crisis, or undergoing major construction projects in your home.

 How Do I Prepare My Dog for Boarding?